Top Places for a Top Quality of Life (& Where Not to Move)

 Finland, which is currently in the middle of a major reform of its health and social services,3 also loses out in the Healthcare Subcategory (17th to 38th).
 Expats are less satisfied with both the availability (56% satisfied vs. 73% in 2023) and affordability (51% satisfied vs. 75% in 2023) of medical services.

-Canada’s drop in the index (from 23rd to 36th) is not as severe.
+Canada’s drop in the index (from 23rd to 36th) isn't as severe.
 But the country sees decreased satisfaction levels across most areas of the index, which adds up.
 Expats are, for example, less happy with the opportunities for recreational sports (73% satisfied vs. 81% in 2023), political stability (64% vs. 80%), and quality of medical care (48% vs. 62%).
 Healthcare in general was already a sore point in 2023 (42nd out of 53 countries); however, its results have since worsened, with Canada now ranking among the five worst-performing countries for this subcategory (49th).

 Full Ranking